l3shyyy/ProxyLogon-Useful-PowershellScripts/README.md

 **.\ScheduledTaskChecker.ps1**

 # PCAL Audit (Password Change at Logon Audit)
-Description: A simple script you can run to verify what users are set to change their password at next logon.
+**Description:** A simple script you can run to verify what users are set to change their password at next logon.

 Usage:<br />
 **.\PCALAudit.ps1**

 Results will be found at C:\Temp\ChangePasswordAtNextLogon.csv

+# Last Logon Audit
+**Description:** A simple Powershell script to show when the last time a user signed in was along with additional information about that user object.

+Usage:<br />
+.\LastLogonAudit.ps1

+Results will be found at C:\Temp\LastLogonDates.csv